felipemila/StudyingPython/README.md

 # Studying Python
-Exercises and projects to the website 'Data Science Academy' using Python and Anaconda.
+Exercises and projects to the website 'Data Science Academy' using Python, Anaconda package, and Jupyter Notebook.